lsportsltd/sec-telegram-bot-example/README.md

 - [node.js] - evented I/O for the backend
 - [ngrok] - local network tunneling

-And [Twilio](https://twilio.com) as the communication platform that integrates with WhatsApp.
+And [Telegram](https://telegram.org/) as the communication platform.

 ## Prerequisites

-To use this demo, you need to create a sandbox account on Twilio.
+To use this demo, TODO.
 Follow these steps:

-1. Go to the [Twilio website](https://www.twilio.com/) and sign up for an account if you don't have one already.
-2. Once you're logged in, navigate to the [Twilio Console](https://www.twilio.com/console).
-3. In the left sidebar, click on "Messaging" and then select "Try it out" and then "Send a WhatsApp message".
-4. Follow the steps, create a sandbox number and verify.
-5. Go to "Sandbox settings", and in the "When a message comes in" field put the ngrok tunnel url, and for the "Method" use "POST".

-You will also need a working Sports Expert Chat account, which you can get from our sales team here at LSports, contact them via sales@lsports.eu and ask for one.
+1. TODO

 ## Installation